danielireson/formplug/README.md

     <input type="submit" value="send">
 </form>
 ```
 Fields *_honeypot* and *_redirect-to* are optional.
-The *_honeypot* field is a spam prevention field and should be hidden for regular website users.
+* The *_honeypot* field is a spam prevention field and should be hidden for regular website users.
 If *_honeypot* is not empty the request will be ignored.
-If provided, users will be redirected to the *_redirect-to* URL after form submission.
-If this field is missing a generic 'form submission successfully made' message will be shown.
+* If provided, users will be redirected to the *_redirect-to* URL after form submission.
+If *_redirect-to* is missing a generic 'form submission successfully made' message will be shown.

 ### AJAX
 Append *_format=json* to the query string of the Formplug URL to get responses back in JSON.
 This makes it easy to interact with Formplug using Javscript.